MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

 can get Materialize to read data from Kafka and define the views we want Materialize to maintain for us.

-1. In the same terminal, launch the Materialize CLI (`mzcli`) by running:
+1. In the same terminal, launch the Materialize CLI by running:

     ```shell
     ./mzcompose run cli
     ```

-1. Within `mzcli`, ensure you have all of the necessary sources, which represent all of the tables from MySQL:
+1. Within the CLI, ensure you have all of the necessary sources, which represent all of the tables from MySQL:

     ```sql